SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Go

+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [vitessio/vitess](https://github.com/vitessio/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.
 - [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region) - Ip2region (2.0 - xdb) is a offline IP address manager framework and locator, support billions of data segments, ten microsecond searching performance. xdb engine implementation for many programming la